francescomauro1998/SEN2DWATER/README.md

 # Impact of Climate Change on Water Resources
-## Authors: Francesco Mauro, Alessandro Sebastianelli, Silvia Liberata Ullo
+#### Authors: Francesco Mauro, [Alessandro Sebastianelli](https://alessandrosebastianelli.github.io/), Silvia Liberata Ullo

 This repository contains the code related to our paper submitted to IGARSS2023

+Please note that in this repository you can find a small subset of the dataset, made available here to explore the structure of the final dataset and to have a quick look to the data.
+The final dataset will be available on [IEEE Data Port](https://ieee-dataport.org/search/node).

+[Click here]() to have acces to the dataset.

 ## Citations